OctoPerf/octoperf-maven-plugin/README.md

 ```
 ## Common configuration

-The following configuration is shared by all the goals:
+The following parameters are shared by all the goals:

 | Name | Type | Since | Description | Required | Default Value |
 |------|------|-------|-------------|----------|---------------|